Medicine and Health Sciences

 • When should I arrive in Antwerp?

-You should arrive in Antwerp at least one week before the start of your traineeship.
+You should arrive in Antwerp at least one week before the start of your internship.
 You will need this week to finalise your housing administration and to visit the occupational doctor.
 The appointment with the doctor is mandatory in order to access the University Hospital (UZA).

 • How do I obtain a badge for the University Hospital (UZA)?

 You need to complete the UZA-registration form in order to obtain a badge.
 This badge gives you access to some areas in the University Hospital (UZA) and to the scrub clothes vending machine.
-The registration must be completed at least two weeks before the start of your traineeship.
+The registration must be completed at least two weeks before the start of your internship.
 The UZA registration form can be found on the website for incoming exchange students.
-On the first day of your clinical traineeship (at the latest) you need to pick up your entrance badge in the administrative building of the University Hospital (UZA; separate building, Personnel Department, ground floor).
+On the first day of your clinical internship (at the latest) you need to pick up your entrance badge in the administrative building of the University Hospital (UZA; separate building, Personnel Department, ground floor).
 Your official hospital ID badge must be displayed prominently at all times so that your status as a student is clear.

 • Which clinical experience can I expect?